royaltm/spectrusty-tutorial/step1.md

 In the later steps, I'll show you how to make this struct accept other types of chipsets.

-Finally, we have created an instance of your ZX Spectrum.
+Finally, we have created an instance of a ZX Spectrum model.

 But how exactly do we run it?